isabella232/lotus-docs/content/en/docs/developers/payment-channels.md

 ---
 title: "Payment channels"
 description: "Payment channels are used to transfer funds between two actors.
-This guide explains how payment channels work in Lotus and provides some examples about how to operate with them."
+This page explains how payment channels work in Lotus and provides some examples about how to operate with them."
 lead: "Payment channels are used to transfer funds between two actors.
-This guide explains how payment channels work in Lotus and provides some examples about how to operate with them."
+This page explains how payment channels work in Lotus and provides some examples about how to operate with them."
 draft: false
 menu:
     docs: